real-guanyuming-he/simple_video_processor/readme.md

+# Under Development
+The project is currently under heavy development and may be unstable.
+Wait until the first stable release.

 # Introduction
 The project consists of two pieces of software.
 - An encapsulation of `FFmpeg` done in modern C++ (C++ 20), which is designed to be cross-platform.